-\In April of 2022 and 2023, we made payments to RTX Corporation (our former parent) in accordance with the Separation tax agreement.
+1 In April of 2024 and 2023, respectively, we made payments to RTX Corporation (successor to our former parent) in accordance with the Tax Matters Agreement.
 These annual payments are anticipated to conclude in 2026.

 Use and Definitions of Non-GAAP Financial Measures